This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Lung cancer cells can form a tumor in your lungs and can spread to other areas of your body.
 This cancer is often found after it has spread.
 By this time, it is more difficult to treat.
 Treatment may include surgery to remove lung tissue that contains cancer cells.

 - Lung cancer is the leading cause of cancer deaths.
-Each year, about 220,000 people find out that they have lung cancer.
-About 150,000 people die each year from lung cancer.
+Each year, about 235,760 people in the United States find out that they have lung cancer.
+About 131,880 die each year from lung cancer.

 - Half of the people who have lung cancer are over the age of 70.
 The most common age of people who die from lung cancer is 72.